cipollone/trace-dfa/README.md

 Run with `ant`.
 To genereate the documentation, run `ant doc`.

+Ant always passes the train and test directories to the program (either the default values or the ones specified with options).
+If the program is executed directly, we need to explicitly pass the two directories.
+For example:

+    java -jar TraceDFA.jar traces/train/ traces/test/

+when the program is provided as a single Jar.

 ## Output DFA

 The program will create a directory "output" with tree Latex files:

 * *dfa.tex* is the main output of the program.
 This is the extracted Finite State Automaton which is consistent with the given traces.
 * *apta.tex* is the APTA the algorithm uses internally to represent the input traces (to learn).
-For many traces you won't be able to compile this, due to space limitation on the page.
+For a big number of traces you won't be able to compile this, due to space limitation of the Tex page.
 * *constraints.tex* is the graph of constraints the algorithm internally uses to represent the constraints in the coloring problem.
 This also could exceed Tex limitations.

 The DFA will be also saved in a .dot text file in the same directory.
 Tools such as GraphViz can read dot files.